Using Hive

 Activation of LLAP of Hue

-The method to activate LLAP in the editor list of Hue is as follows:
+To activate LLAP in the editor list of Hue:

 You can select the cluster created in Cloud Hadoop console and access Ambari Web UI through [View by Application].
-For more information, see the Ambari UI guide.
+For more information, see Ambari UI.

 1. Access Ambari and activate Hive LLAP in [Hive] > [CONFIGS] > [SETTINGS].
 Add settings, press [SAVE] to save, and press [RESTART] to restart.